frankvogt/vcf2gwas/MANUAL.md

 ## Output

 The following part shows some of the output plots and summaries produced by the analysis of the example files using the linear mixed model and standard options.

+### Quality Control

+vcf2gwas will produce quality control plots (saved in the `QC` directory) for the phenotype data as well as the genotype data:

+* For every analyzed phenotype, its distribution will be plotted.
+* For every chromosome of the genotype data, the raw variant density and, if available, the depth of coverage, mapping quality and QD (Qual normalized by Depth) will be plotted.

+To reduce the runtime, quality control can be deactivated with the option `-nq/--noqc`.

 ### Plots